Tomu Ranju

-After her "graduation" (Takrazuka actresses may not rejoin the revue after they leave), Ranju began to actively pursue a career on stage, focusing mainly on musicals.
+After her "graduation" (Takarazuka actresses may not rejoin the revue after they leave), Ranju began to actively pursue a career on stage, focusing mainly on musicals.
 She could also be seen on television, playing supporting roles and as TV show hosts.

 In 2016, Ranju got married and became inactive ever since.

 Early life

 Tomu Ranju was born Mayu Sakamoto (阪本真由) in Nishinomiya, Hyogo, a city in the same prefecture as the city where the Takarazuka Revue is based and got its name from.

 Sakamoto started to take ballet classes at the invitation of her friends while she was in elementary school, and has been dancing ever since.
 In eighth grade, she heard about the revue for the first time and became interested.
 On her off days, she would take morning trains to Takarazuka to line up for same-day tickets for shows.
 She was particularly fascinated by Mizuki Oura's performances - who was famous for her dance skills, and also a Flower Troupe otokoyaku top star.

-Sakamoto continued to go to Takarazuka performances, but it wasn't until she was in high school that she decided to try out for the extremely competitive entrance exam of the Takarazuka Music School, known for low acceptance percentage.
+Sakamoto continued to go to Takarazuka performances, but it was not until she was in high school that she decided to try out for the extremely competitive entrance exam of the Takarazuka Music School, known for low acceptance percentage.

 In 1994, a year for record low acceptance percentage of only 2%, Sakamoto was admitted to the Takarazuka Music School with the highest score.
 Throughout her 2 years at the music school and first 7 years with the Takarazuka Revue, she maintained the status as No. 1 student (all Takarazuka actresses come from the musical school and are considered "students" until they leave the revue).